Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: External Optical Crosstalk Calibration

 \subsection{External Optical Crosstalk Emission Angle Distribution Calibration}

-The external optical crosstalk emission angle is defined as the angle between the direction of EOCT photons escaping from a SiPM and the normal to the SiPM surface.
-In this study, the distribution of the SiPM EOCT emission angle is calibrated by using a reference SiPM to detect and quantify EOCT from other SiPMs positioned at different 5-degree angular intervals relative to the reference SiPM.
-The procedure is as follows: First, both the reference SiPM and the SiPMs within each 5-degree angular interval are turned on, and the total charge $Q_O$ on the reference SiPM is recorded.
-Next, only the reference SiPM is turned on, and data are acquired over the same duration to measure the total charge $Q_C$ on the reference SiPM.
-Finally, the EOCT response for each angular interval is obtained by subtracting $Q_C$ from $Q_O$.
+In this study, the distribution of the SiPM EOCT emission angle is calibrated by using a reference SiPM tile to detect and quantify EOCT from other SiPM tiles positioned at different 5-degree angular intervals relative to the reference SiPM tile.
+The procedure is as follows: First, both the reference SiPM tile and the SiPM tiles within each 5-degree angular interval are turned on, and the charge $Q_{Oi}$ on the reference SiPM tile is recorded.
+Next, only the reference SiPM tile is turned on, and data are acquired over the same duration to measure the charge $Q_{Ci}$ on the reference SiPM tile.
+Finally, the integrated EOCT response ($E_i(\theta)$) for each angular interval is obtained by subtracting $Q_{Ci}$ from $Q_{Oi}$.

-The EOCT measurement response is the integrated response E from all SiPMs within each 5-degree angular interval.
-According to the mean value theorem for integral, the EOCT response $\overline{\epsilon(\bar{\theta})}$ in each 5-degree angular interval is given by Equation \ref{eq5.3}, where $\Delta \vec{S}$ is the area vector of each SiPM (with magnitude equals to the sensitive area and direction normal to the surface), $\vec{n}$ is the unit direction vector pointing from the emitting SiPM to the reference SiPM, $E(\theta)$ is the integrated EOCT response in each 5-degree angular interval, and $\epsilon(\theta)$ is the EOCT response at each angle.
+According to the mean value theorem for integrals, the EOCT response $\epsilon_i(\theta)$ in each 5-degree angular interval is given by Equation \ref{eq5.3}:

+where $\Delta \vec{S}$ is the area vector of each SiPM tile (with magnitude equals to the sensitive area and direction normal to the surface), $\vec{n}$ is the unit direction vector pointing from the emitting SiPM tile to the reference SiPM tile.

+After acquiring the $\epsilon_i(\theta)$ values for each 5-degree angular interval, the results are normalized with $\kappa$ as the normalization coefficient: